Einstein-Elevator: Concept and design

 In classic drop towers, such as the Bremen drop tower, the experiment is either dropped in a large vacuum tube in a drop capsule or launched by a catapult.
 The Einstein-Elevator is a modification of the classic drop tower, as the entire tower tube does not serve as a vacuum chamber.
 Instead, the vacuum is generated in a small vacuum chamber, the so-called gondola, into which the experiment carrier is placed.
 The gondola is accelerated vertically by linear motors at gravitational acceleration.
 This movement largely corresponds to a free fall.
 The experiment inside the gondola is therefore weightless.
-It can float for four seconds without any mechanical connection to the gondola.
+It can free fall for four seconds without any mechanical connection to the gondola.

-Unlike a drop tower, only the gondola needs to be evacuated, not the entire tower.
+Unlike a normal drop tower, only the gondola needs to be evacuated, not the entire tower.
 This results in a repetition rate of up to 300 attempts per day.

 Design

 The tower design of the Einstein-Elevator consists of an inner support structure for the drive guidance of the linear motors and an outer support structure for the gondola guidance, as electric drives and roller guides, such as those used in elevator systems, always generate vibrations.
 The tower-in-tower design is intended to ensure that these disturbing influences do not affect the experiments inside the gondola.
 The free fall conditions are fulfilled in the Einstein-Elevator over a distance of 20 m, resulting in a duration of weightlessness of approx. 4 seconds.
 The payload available for experiments should be a maximum of 1,000 kg with a test carrier diameter of 1.7 m and a height of 2 m for the experimental setup.